Back to School Lunches

 • Keep veggies in the fridge chopped and ready to go – if it’s there and ready to eat there is a much better chance that they will eat it.

-• Use low fat salad dressings as dips.
+• Use low fat or regular fat salad dressings as dips.

 Foods to have on hand to pull off a healthy lunch: